bnaucler/khaler/README.md

 	- Or enable getopt()
 * RSVP via mutt pipe (the actual work)
 	- create temp file with randstr
+		- function for setting tmpdir
 	- change PARTSTAT
+	- debug mode enabling raw edit
+		- setting editor in cfg
 	- determine minimal data needed
 	- pipe to determined send string
-* Limit description length on term size?
+* Limit description length on term size
+* Limit # of attendees listed dep on term size

 ## Disclaimer
 Quick and dirty.
 About half done and full of bugs.
 Have fun!